“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 To be confirmed

-Our Master's degree in Civil Engineering: January Start is aimed at engineers who want to broaden and deepen their technical knowledge of specialised civil engineering areas and develop a wider perspective on the issues facing the civil engineering industry.
-The full-time programme is designed to build on the knowledge and skills already developed, introducing advanced concepts and theories to challenge your problem solving and critical evaluation capabilities.
+The University of Bolton's Master's degree in Civil Engineering: January Start is aimed at engineers who want to broaden and deepen their technical knowledge of specialised civil engineering areas and develop a wider perspective on the issues facing the civil engineering industry.
+This full-time programme is designed to build on the knowledge and skills already developed, introducing advanced concepts and theories to challenge your problem-solving and critical evaluation capabilities.

 Research and design also play key parts in this comprehensive course, which will challenge you to design creatively and apply engineering modelling and analysis methods to projects.
 You'll have the opportunity to grow your skillset by linking theory with practice in a variety of assignments, reports and design processes, enhancing your literacy and risk management abilities along the way.